superinsight/superinsight-page-doc/docs/quickstart.md

 # Quickstart
 This is a quickstart guide on how to use Superinsight ML database to perform ML operations using SQL query.
-You will learn how to connect to your existing database table and populate data into your new ML table.
+You will learn how to create a database table and insert data into your table.
 Finally you will be able to run a semantic search using SQL query.
 It's that simple.
 If you don't have an account yet, sign up to [get early access](https://www.superinsight.ai/request-a-demo) here.

 ## 1. Connect to your host
 After your account has been created, you will find a dedicated host on your Superinsight Cloud Studio.
-Using this host, you will be able to connect to existing databases and create ML databases.
+Using this host, you will be able to connect to your database

 === "Superinsight Cloud Studio"